 - Use good writers who are knowledgeable about the healthcare industry

-- Do not write about the exact same thing as your competitors
+- Do not write about the exact same thing as your competitors; learn how to write content that ranks on Google.

 - If you are writing about a well-known topic, add a fresh or entertaining take on it